brndd/epoch-update.sh/README.md

   This will run the updater first, and then launch the given command only if the update completes successfully.

 ```

 ## With Lutris

-The best way to use the script with Lutris is to set it as the "Command prefix" under the "System options" of the game configuration, like so: `/path/to/epoch-update.sh --gui --headless --`
+The best way to use the script with Lutris is to set it as the "Command prefix" under the "System options" of the game configuration, like so:

+`/path/to/epoch-update.sh --gui --gui --gui-fallback --`

 This way Lutris will first start the script, which will handle any updates and display its GUI and then launch the game seamlessly.